 Although we provide support for our own products, we do not provide support for third-party products such as PowerShell or server administration of Google or Exchange.

+1.2.
 How it works:

-(1) Pull users & groups from tenant source
+(1) Pull users & groups from source tenant

-(2) Pull target items from tenant target
+(2) Pull target items from target tenant

-(3) Push items to target
+(3) Push new items and updates to target tenant

-2.3.
+1.4.
 Supported Systems